 Cake-less cake?
 With steak?
 Yes, please!
-This DIY dog birthday cake is a special birthday treat without any actual baked cake.
+This homemade steak dog birthday cake is an extra special treat.
+Our easy homemade dog birthday steak cake is made without any actual baked cake.
 It still looks great for a special party or celebration, but is simple to make and easily adjusted.
 You can change the size or ingredients to suit different dogs and diets without the usual baking worries of recipe substitutions.
 Here are the details on how to make our dog birthday steak cake, plus ideas and tips for ingredient and decoration swaps.

 Humphrey's 7th Birthday Cake and Celebration

 This cake was made for Humphrey’s 7th birthday celebration.
 It’s become a tradition in our furfamily to mark milestones with cake.
 The dogs might not know that it’s their birthday, but they do know that something extra special is happening.
 Especially when it’s dog cake baking time.
 Humphrey was particularly attentive to activity in the kitchen and at the grill during the preparation of this cake.
 After all, what dog could possibly resist a steak birthday cake?
 As shared in our pet chef intro on making cakes for dogs, I enjoy making crazy dogs birthday cakes and all the excitement sniffing around the kitchen brings our boys.
 But that’s just our way of having fun, and special celebrations don’t truly require anything fancy.
 Just lots of love and whatever makes you and your pet happiest.